Education in Cameroon: Legislation

-The Constitution affirms that "the State shall guarantee the child’s right to education [and that] primary education shall be compulsory", however, the government avoided human rights language and refers only to "equality of opportunity for access to education".
+The Constitution affirms that "the State shall guarantee the child’s right to education [and that] primary education shall be compulsory"; however, the government avoided human rights language and referred only to "equality of opportunity for access to education".

 Statistics

-According to data available for 2011, 47.7 percent of girls and 56.7 percent of boys attended primary school.
-The low school enrolment rate was attributed to cost, with girls’ participation further reduced by early marriage, sexual harassment, unwanted pregnancy, domestic responsibilities, and certain socio-cultural biases.
+According to data available for 2011, 47.7% of girls and 56.7% of boys attended primary school.
+The low school enrolment rate was attributed to cost, with girls' participation further reduced by early marriage, sexual harassment, unwanted pregnancy, domestic responsibilities, and certain socio-cultural biases.
 Domestic workers are generally not permitted by their employers to attend school.

 A 2004 government study found there is a large gap between the capacity of the schools and the number of potential students.
 According to the study, preschools served only 16% of the potential student population.
 Within the school system, the northern provinces were the most underprivileged, with only 5.7% of all teachers working in the Adamawa, North, and Extreme North provinces combined.
 The study showed that elementary schools only had enough seats for 1.8 million students, although 2.9 million attended school.